- Uist Arts Associationby Gordon Wells on Dih, 22 Cèit 2026 at 8:41m

 - Gaelic collections updatedby Gordon Wells on DiL, 1 Dùbh 2025 at 11:34m

-With the official coming into force of the Scottish Languages Act on St Andrew’s Day, it may be worth noting that Island Voices has been steadily gathering collections of recordings in Gaelic communities over months, years, and indeed couple of decades.
-Not all of these have been separately publicised on the blog before now, so
+With the official coming into force of the Scottish Languages Act on St Andrew’s Day, it may be worth noting that Island Voices has been steadily gathering collections of recordings in Gaelic communities over months, years, and indeed the past couple of decades.
+Not all of these have been separately publicised on the blog before

 - Cathie Laing in Conversationby Gordon Wells on Dia, 13 Samh 2025 at 3:07f